Saturday, October 2, 2021

 Swann Covered Bridge

-We traveled to Swann Covered Bridge built in 1933, located, at Swann Bridge Road Cleveland which crosses over the Locust Fork River.
+We traveled to the Swann Covered Bridge, built in 1933, located on Swann Bridge Road in Cleveland, which spans the Locust Fork River.

 Easley Bridge

 Our next stop was the Easley-covered bridge built in 1927.
-It was located at Easley Bridge Road Oneonta.
-We met a couple the man was in the car the woman taking pictures.
-I asked them if they had been to the Swann Covered Bridge they said not today.
-We rode to Horton Mill Covered Bridge built in 1934, which crossed over the Calvert Prong Little Warrior River.
+It was located at Easley Bridge Road in Oneonta.
+We met a couple, the man was in the car, and the woman was taking pictures.
+I asked them if they had been to the Swann Covered Bridge, and they said they hadn't been there today.
+We rode to Horton Mill Covered Bridge, built in 1934, which crossed over the Calvert Prong of the Little Warrior River.

 Noccalula falls